 Another particularly jarring oddity is that after the Hyneria fish bites into the Hynerpeton male, the latter's long tail begins to clip through the fish's head at least twice.
 It happens fast, but freeze-framing clearly reveals a tail simply sticking out through the Hyneria's forehead.

 Some monsters in Sliders are painfully obvious CG.
 The dinosaurs aren't the worse; there were also a huge spider, a giant beetle and "spider-wasps" that are looking really out of place in a live-action series.
 And then there's the worm...

 The "rip in the universe" effect in the episode As Time Goes By was awful.

-In the Christmas episode of Corner Gas, Oscar and Emma's car has been digitally added into the exterior shots of the house.
+Corner Gas digitally added Oscar and Emma's car into the exterior shots of the house in the Christmas episode.

 The Brittas Empire has an episode with an Emu or Ostrich running wild in the centre, which leads to several amusing effects failures.
 They actually managed to get a live version of the animal, but presumably it was too dangerous to let the actors interact with it.
 So you either get a live ostrich/emu running down a corridor dragging an obvious dummy, or human actors interacting with a hand puppet sticking over a bathroom stall.
 To their credit, the people involved seemed to realise this problem, so the shots with the fake ostrich/emu are so obviously fake that it actually adds to the comedy.